Is fluoride bad? Well, it’s a chemical that is commonly added to toothpaste. It has a unique ability to prevent tooth decay.

 However, it is important to remember that fluoride can affect your children differently, especially if they are under 12 years old.

-- You should also avoid toothpaste with fluoride until you are sure your child can spit it out (instead of swallowing it).
+- You should also avoid fluorinated toothpaste until you are sure your child can spit it out (instead of swallowing it).

 - Although your child would need to take in a large amount of fluoride before it causes actual harm, but avoiding the problem is generally considered preferable.

 - Many dentists offer fluoride treatments.